 The Year Rolo Was Invented

 Rolo was invented in the year 1937.
 Some say its exact date is December 21, 1937, though trademark filing for Rolo candy puts its first use date at 1937/12/15.

 The Company That Invented Rolo

 The company that invented Rolo is Mackintosh.
-The company was open in Halifax, Yorkshire, England in 1890.
+The company was opened in Halifax, Yorkshire, England in 1890.
 Mackintosh’s merged with their rival Rowntree to form Rowntree Mackintosh, which merged with Nestlé in 1988.

 The Company That Makes Rolos

-The most well known slogan used by Rolo candy is “Do you love anyone enough to give them your last Rolo?” thos slogan was used from 1980 to about 2003, where it was dropped to due to changing perspectives about relationships.
+The most well-known slogan used by Rolo candy is “Do you love anyone enough to give them your last Rolo?” this slogan was used from 1980 to about 2003, where it was dropped due to changing perspectives about relationships.

 Buy Rolo Online

 - Contains one (1) 7.8-ounce bag of ROLO Creamy Caramels Wrapped in Rich Chocolate Candy

 - Creamy ROLO chocolate caramel candy perfect for placing in Christmas stockings and holiday candy bowls for a delightful seasonal surprise